 The real challenge

 Right after the rocky Hongi Valley point I had to up my efforts and change into a higher gear.
 The terrain became much steeper and the path was basically ‘improvise as you go’.
 Fun?
 Painfully fun.
 Slippery scoria slopes took back one step of every two I made forward.
 I was fighting with the mountain.
 Stubbornly standing tall and majestic, it definitely brought out the same attitude in me.

 Looking around, comparing myself to other more experienced climbers, didn’t help.
 It became clear to me that I needed to find my strength inside of me and to bring out that fighting (but still non-violent) mentality.
 Mountain won’t change for me.
 It won’t bring out beautifully laid red carpet just for me, that’s for sure.

 After finally conquering scoria slopes of the mountain I was ready to start enjoying rocky and icy parts of the crater summit.
 I totally enjoyed the moments spent on top of the mountain, but couldn’t help myself from thinking of the descent and challenges ahead.
 Silently I knew this mountain won’t be fully climbed until I reach the car park.

 From my experience, it’s of the highest importance to be fit and to overcome few easier challenges before you head towards the Mt Taranaki’s peak.
-Doing only pilates and yoga workouts won’t get you through or your joints will suffer enormously during the ascent and especially on the descent.
+Doing only pilates and yoga workouts won’t get you through.
+Your joints will suffer enormously during the ascent and especially on the descent.
 I would have upped my weights and cardio workouts beforehand if I just knew better.

 → What were your biggest climbing challenges so far?
 What were the obstacles you found on the path of conquering that summit?
 Were they more physical or mental?
 And did you come out smarter and changed in any way?
 Please share your thoughts in the comments below.